DannyNemer/dantil/README.md

 ### <a id="dantil-logError"></a>`dantil.logError([values])`
 <a href="#dantil-logError">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L916 "View in source") [&#x24C9;][1]

-Prints the provided values like `dantil.log()` prepended with red-colored "Error: ".
+Prints the provided values like `dantil.log()` prepended with red-colored "Error: ", followed by a trailing newline.
 <br>
 <br>
 If the first character of the first value is a newline character, moves the character to before "Error: ".